sbt/website/src/sphinx/Detailed-Topics/Tasks.md

 ### ScopeFilter

-A basic ScopeFilter is constructed by the ScopeFilter.apply method.
-This method makes a ScopeFilter from filters on the parts of a \`Scope\`: a ProjectFilter, ConfigurationFilter, and TaskFilter.
+A basic `ScopeFilter` is constructed by the `ScopeFilter.apply` method.
+This method makes a `ScopeFilter` from filters on the parts of a `Scope`: a `ProjectFilter`, `ConfigurationFilter`, and `TaskFilter`.
 The simplest case is explicitly specifying the values for the parts:

     val filter: ScopeFilter =
        ScopeFilter(